Automattic/jetpack/readme.txt

 * Dashboard: remove plugin autoupdate settings from the dashboard now that WordPress itself handles this feature.
 * Embeds: solve PHP 8 compatibility issues with Crowdsignal embeds.
 * EventBrite Block: ensure full compatibility with the AMP plugin.
+* Google Calendar Block: ensure full compatibility with the AMP plugin.
 * Image Compare Block: improve display on AMP views.
 * Infinite Scroll: ensure Infinite Scroll works on AMP views as well for the Twenty Nineteen and Twenty Twenty themes.
 * Infinite Scroll: add tools allowing theme authors to implement Infinite Scroll on AMP views in their own theme.